 Did You Know?

-Well done, Adendorff, we'll make an Englishman of you yet!
+Well done, Adendorff, we'll make an Englishmen of you yet!

 Men of Harlech